johuellm/csgo-analysis/README.md

 `python src/gui.py`

 Click the File button at the top, then Open.
-Select a demo file and the application should visualize the very beginning of the game.
-Click around on the timeline or on a round number to jump around, or click Play to watch the demo unfold.
+Select a demo file and the application will visualize the first frame of round 1.
+Click Play to watch the demo unfold, click on a round number to jump to that round, or scrub the timeline for finer control.

 ## Updating dependencies